 Many researchers have harnessed the capabilities of GPG-PUs for data mining.
 The key to porting a data mining algorithm onto a GPGPU is to, in a sense, "dumb it down"; i.e., conditionals, program branches, and complex decision constraints are not easily parallelizable on a GPGPU and algorithms using these constraints will require significant reworking to fit this architecture (temporal episode mining unfortunately falls in this category).
 There are many emerging publications in this area but due to space restrictions, we survey only a few here.
-The SIGKDD tutorial by Guha et al. [5] provides a gentle introduction through classical problems such as k-means clustering.
-In [6], a bitmap technique is proposed to support counting and is used to design GPGPU variants of Apriori and k-means clustering.
-This work also proposes co-processing for itemset mining where the complicated tie data structure is kept and updated in the main memory of the CPU and only the itemset counting is executed in parallel on the GPU.
-A sorting algorithm on GPGPUs with applications to frequency counting and histogram construction is discussed in [7] which essentially recreates sorting networks on the GPU.
+The SIGKDD tutorial by Guha et al. [5] provides a gentle introduction to the aspects of data mining on GPGPUs through problems like k-means clustering, reverse nearest neighbor (RNN), discrete wavelet transform (DWT), sorting networks, etc. In [6], a bitmap technique is proposed to support counting and is used to design GPGPU variants of Apriori and k-means clustering.
+This work also proposes co-processing for itemset mining where the complicated tie data structure is kept and updated in the main memory of CPU and only the itemset counting is executed in parallel on GPU.
+A sorting algorithm on GPG-PUs with applications to frequency counting and histogram construction is discussed in [7] which essentially recreates sorting networks on the GPU.